Supporting Multiple Clients

 As implied in the preceding paragraph, a client can still add bias values to the individual Step or Get operations that occur within the concurrent transaction.
 Biases added in this manner take precedence over the inherited bias.

 The events that cause the release of single- and multiple-record locks in concurrent transactions are similar to those for the non-transactional environment.
-For single, see Single-Record Locks.
-For multiple, see Multiple-Record Locks with the following exceptions:
+For single, see

-A Close operation does not release explicit record locks secured from within a concurrent transaction.
+•A Close operation does not release explicit record locks secured from within a concurrent transaction.
 With version 7.0 of the MicroKernel, you can close the file within a transaction even if a record is locked.

-An End or Abort Transaction operation releases all record locks obtained from within the transaction.
+•An End or Abort Transaction operation releases all record locks obtained from within the transaction.

 Finally, when a client in a concurrent transaction reads one or more records using an unbiased Get or Step operation, and no lock bias was specified on the Begin Concurrent Transaction operation, the MicroKernel performs no locking.